This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Yes, the frittata can be made in a square baking dish.
 The size of the dish will vary, and the resulting frittata will be slightly flatter.

-Frittata is great freshly baked while it is still warm, but it also makes great leftovers.
-The eggs are terrific when served cold.
-As leftovers, the frittata will last for 7-10 days in the refrigerator.
+To store – Frittata is great while still warm, but it also makes great leftovers.
+This frittata will last for 3-5 days in the refrigerator.

 Hand using scoop to hold up a slice of asparagus and potato frittata from white pie dish filled with the rest of the frittata.